dnbexperience/eufemia/packages/dnb-design-system-portal/src/docs/uilib/components/upload/demos.md

 By using the `Upload.useUpload` you can remove or add files or the status displayed in the component.

+You can also use the file blob in combination with the [FileReader](https://developer.mozilla.org/en-US/docs/Web/API/File_API) API.

 <UploadRemoveFile />

 ### Upload single file/fixed amount of files